-By law, Banco Central had overall responsibility for the control and management of Nicaragua's monetary reserves ...
-It was permitted to sell foreign exchange only for certain limited purposes ...
+By law, Banco Central had overall responsibility for the control and management of Nicaragua's monetary reserves. . . .
+It was permitted to sell foreign exchange only for certain limited purposes. . . .
 Banco Central became involved with Mrs. Sanchez only in its official role of regulating the sale of foreign exchange.
 Its only authorized purpose in issuing the check was to maintain stable exchange rates and to allocate scarce foreign exchange reserves among competing uses.
-Consequently, in the current context, characterizing Banco Central's action as a sale of dollars is not merely incomplete-it is incorrect.
+Consequently, in the current context, characterizing Banco Central's action as a sale of dollars is not merely incomplete -- it is incorrect.

 Id. at 1393 (citation omitted).
-We acknowledged that ascertaining the nature of Banco Central's acts involved some inquiry into the purpose of the acts, but pointed out that the purpose "defined the conduct's nature ...
+We acknowledged that ascertaining the nature of Banco Central's acts involved some inquiry into the purpose of the acts, but pointed out that the purpose "defined the conduct's nature. . .
 [Banco Central] was performing one of its intrinsically governmental functions as the Nicaraguan Central Bank."
 Id.
 As the initial issuance of the check was governmental, so was the later breach.
 Id. at 1394.

 We contrasted the situation in Callejo, where a private bank which later was nationalized, redeemed CDs in devalued foreign currency rather than in dollars in order to comply with new governmental exchange control regulations.
 The bank in Callejo merely complied with, rather than promulgated, the governmental policy, and thus its acts were deemed commercial.
-De Sanchez, 770 F.2d at 1394 n.
-11. Similarly, we pointed out, in Arango v.
-Guzman Travel Advisors Corp., 621 F.2d 1371 (5th Cir.1980), the defendant was subject to suit because it breached its contract to provide the plaintiffs with a tour package as a result of a separate governmental decision to deny the plaintiffs entry to the country.
-De Sanchez, 770 F.2d at 1394 n.
-11.
+De Sanchez, 770 F.2d at 1394 n.11.
+Similarly, we pointed out, in Arango v.
+Guzman Travel Advisors Corp., 621 F.2d 1371 (5th Cir.
+1980), the defendant was subject to suit because it breached its contract to provide the plaintiffs with a tour package as a result of a separate governmental decision to deny the plaintiffs entry to the country.
+De Sanchez, 770 F.2d at 1394 n.11.

 De Sanchez represents the unusual case where it is extremely difficult to separate the "nature" and "purpose" inquiries.
 This case, by contrast, involves a run-of-the-mill contract which is in all respects indistinguishable from a contract entered into between two private entities to sell an airplane.
-We agree with the Seventh Circuit that we should, as far as possible, "confine any consideration of purpose as closely as we can, considering that purpose only so far as is absolutely necessary to define the nature of the act in question."
-Segni, 835 F.2d at 165.
-Whatever the conceptual or theoretical difficulties inherent in distinguishing between the "nature" and "purpose" of various commercial activity, only once, in De Sanchez, has this court found it necessary to look to the purpose of a transaction to assist it in determining whether the § 1605(a)(2) exception applies.
+Whatever the conceptual or theoretical difficulties inherent in distinguishing between the "nature" and "purpose" of various commercial activities, the statutory language commands that we do so.
+Weltover, 60 U.S.L.W. at 4512.
+Only once, in De Sanchez, has this court found it necessary to look to the purpose of a transaction to assist it in determining whether the § 1605(a)(2)

+exception applies.
 The De Sanchez decision, however, involved commercial acts which represented the real-world manifestation of the "public" or "governmental" act of rationing the supply of foreign currency.
-Although issuing a check is the type of act that private entities perform innumerable times for profit, see Callejo, 764 F.2d at 1108 n.
-6, private entities cannot and do not make policy decisions concerning the rationing of a country's remaining foreign currency reserves in the course of issuing checks.
+Although issuing a check is the type of act that private entities perform innumerable times for profit, see Callejo, 764 F.2d at 1108 n.6, private entities cannot and do not make policy decisions concerning the rationing of a country's remaining foreign currency reserves in the course of issuing checks.
 As the De Sanchez court explained, the mere issuance of the check was a governmental decision.
 770 F.2d at 1393.
 Similarly, courts have found certain activities governmental rather than commercial for purposes of the FSIA even when they are identical to activities in which private parties engage.
 See, e.g., MacArthur Area Citizens Ass'n v.
-Republic of Peru, 809 F.2d 918 (D.C.Cir.) (country's remodelling of chancery building is not commercial because operation of diplomatic buildings is sovereign activity), modified on other grounds, 823 F.2d 606 (D.C.Cir.1987).
+Republic of Peru, 809 F.2d 918 (D.C.
+Cir.) (country's remodelling of chancery building is not commercial because operation of diplomatic buildings is sovereign activity), modified on other grounds, 823 F.2d 606 (D.C.
+Cir.
+1987).